gefyrahq/gefyrahq.github.io/docker-extension.md

 ![Docker Desktop Extension Start](/assets/images/extension/mode.png)

-Firstly Gefyra needs to know about you're cluster to allow you to set all settings accordingly.
+Firstly Gefyra needs to know about your cluster to allow you to set all settings accordingly.

 ![Docker Desktop Extension Cluster Settings](/assets/images/extension/cluster.png)